GabeScott/standard-works-vault/General Conference/1975 October - The Time to Labor Is Now.md

 It has been a satisfaction to us to assist somewhat in the placement of the Vietnamese people who came from their homeland to locate here.
 We personally met the first refugees, and as we saw them in their new surroundings in a foreign world, we remembered our own people of the schooner days and the handcart days as they came into this new land, bringing relatively little or nothing with them.
 We have several hundred Vietnamese brothers and sisters who are building a new life among us.
 Some are members; some are not.
 We have located them without the money that the government offered, but our compensation has been that mentioned by the Savior:

-“Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
-(Matt.
-25:40.)
+“Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.” ([[Matthew 25.40|Matt.
+25:40]].)

 We are grateful to the priesthood and Relief Society sisters and other workers who have assisted in finding food, clothing, and shelter for these good people.